instadeepai/jumanji/README.md

 ### Overview 🦜

-- 🥑 **Environment API**: core abstractions for JAX-based environments and their variations, e.g. multi-agent or turn-by-turn.
+- 🥑 **Environment API**: core abstractions for JAX-based environments.
-- 🕹️ **Environment Suite**: a list of RL environments ranging from simple games to complex NP-hard problems.
+- 🕹️ **Environment Suite**: a collection of RL environments ranging from simple games to NP-hard problems.
-- 🍬 **Wrappers**: easily connect to your favourite RL frameworks and libraries such as [Acme](https://github.com/deepmind/acme), [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3), [RLlib](https://docs.ray.io/en/latest/rllib/index.html), [OpenAI Gym](https://github.com/openai/gym), and [DeepMind-Env](https://github.com/deepmind/dm_env).
+- 🍬 **Wrappers**: easily connect to your favourite RL frameworks and libraries such as [Acme](https://github.com/deepmind/acme), [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3), [RLlib](https://docs.ray.io/en/latest/rllib/index.html), [OpenAI Gym](https://github.com/openai/gym), and [DeepMind-Env](https://github.com/deepmind/dm_env), through our `dm_env` and `gym` wrappers.
-- 🎓 **Educational Examples and User Guides**: guides to facilitate Jumanji's adoption and highlight the added value of JAX-based environments.
+- 🎓 **Educational Examples**: guides to facilitate Jumanji's adoption and highlight the added value of JAX-based environments.
+- 🏎️ **Training:** example agents that can be used as inspiration for the agents you may implement in your research!

 ## Installation 🎬